How to build a cafe racer step by step A to Z

 Finally, you need to do a final touch on this conversion by deciding the mirrors to use.
 In most cases, the stock mirrors will end up in the dumpster.
 You will have to find some clean rear-view mirrors for your bike.
 To keep the profile of the bike low, many café racers' builders opt for bar-end mirrors.
 You will also find a collection of the lower clip.

 Another part that you may need to replace is the gas tank.
 There are numerous designs and styles of tanks.

 You need to decide whether you will keep your original tank or use the tanks with side indents.
 Regardless of the choice you make, ensure that you take into account cable routing when replacing the tank.
 It is advisable to conduct this at the same time as the handlebar replacement as the two have a considerable effect on the overall length of the cables.

 Fitting a replacement tank will no doubt require extensive engineering knowledge and expertise and if you are not competent enough in this field, then it will be wise to purchase a thank that is specific to your make and model.
 To protect your fuel tank from vibration, use rubber mountings whenever possible.

 Now it is time to change the front fenders.
-Basically the front fenders for your café racer is usually shorter, lower profile counterpart or in some project completely removed.
+Basically, the front fenders for your café racer are usually shorter, lower profile counterpart, or in some project completely removed.
 They need to be kept as light as possible.
 There are two options to achieve this.
 You can either opt to replace the front fender with a chrome one and the second option is to cut the original one.
-Doing so will make it light weight and will achieve similar results.
+Doing so will make it lightweight and will achieve similar results.

 The stock headlights need to be replaced with classic ones.
-You cafe racer should have lights that will keep the track clear all the way.
+Your cafe racer should have lights that will keep the track clear all the way.